-The Paralegal Institute’s Paralegal Diploma Program satisfies the educational requirements of the National Association of Legal Assistants (NALA).
+The Paralegal Institute’s Paralegal Certificate program satisfies the educational requirements of the National Association of Legal Assistants (NALA).
 Through examination, NALA provides the opportunity for students to hold the distinction of Certified Legal Assistant (CLA).

 Associate Degree in Paralegal Studies (ADPS)

 The Associate Degree in Paralegal Studies offers an additional opportunity for you to add a competitive edge in your pursuit of the best available position in the Paralegal field.
 Students must successfully complete the same courses outlined in the Paralegal Diploma program, plus an additional five specialty courses of 15 credit hours.

 More about Paralegals